saurishc/saurishc.github.io/_posts/2023-11-21-fluidProperties.md

 $$

 where $k_{ij}$ are the components of a second rank tensor, which is known as the _transport coefficient_ corresponding to the transport phenomenon described by $C$.
 In isotropic situations, the off-diagonal components of $k_{ij}$ must vanish and the diagonal components must be equal.
 Assuming $k_{ij}=-k\delta_{ij}$, $\vec{f}=-k\vec{\nabla}C$ (the minus sign has been inserted so that the magnitude of $k$ turns out to be positive).

+### Diffusion
+Consider a fluid in which a fraction $C$ of the molecules are marked/labelled in some way.